 The porcupine covers a range of habitats, unlike the hedgehog.
 North and South American species of porcupine spend a lot of their time in trees.
 They have gripping tails that help them climb.
-The species of porcupine in Europe, Asia and Africa inhabit deserts, grasslands and forests.
+The species of porcupines in Europe, Asia and Africa inhabit deserts, grasslands and forests.
 On the other hand, the hedgehog prefers building a nest under vegetation around parks, farmlands and gardens.
 They live close to hedgerows, woodland edges and suburban gardens for a convenient food supply.

 The quills on each type of animal have different features.
 The hedgehog has shorter quills, about 1 inch in length.
-In contrast, the porcupine’s is 2 inches, while the African species can grow quills over 11 inches long.
+In contrast, the porcupine’s is 2 to 3 inches, while the African species can grow quills over 11 inches long.
 A hedgehog’s quills cannot easily come off its body, while a porcupine’s quills can easily detach themselves.
 The number of quills on the body also differs.
-On average a hedgehog has 7,000 quills.
+On average a hedgehog has 5,000 quills.
 In comparison, a porcupine has approximately 30,000.

-A hedgehog can grow between 5 and 12 inches in length.
-A porcupine can grow to triple the size, between 25 and 36 inches.
+A hedgehog can grow between 4 and 12 inches in length.
+A porcupine can grow to triple the size, between 20 and 36 inches.
 Each animal has a tail, which differs in size also.
 A hedgehog’s tail is up to 2 inches in length, while the porcupine’s is between 8 and 10 inches.
 The porcupine uses its long tail to climb trees, while the hedgehog stays on the ground.